pixel

 Who is Eligible?

-I have published a separate article that covers the Embassy-Recommended MEXT Scholarship eligibility requirements for 2024/2025.
+I have published a separate article that covers the Embassy-Recommended MEXT Scholarship eligibility requirements.

 Besides these requirements, you should also pay attention to any additional eligibility requirements established by the Japanese embassy in your country.
 You must meet all sets of requirements in order to apply!
 For example, in some countries, applicants have to complete a pre-screening by a government office in your country.
 Or some countries limit the eligible fields of study, add academic eligibility requirements based on the local grading scale, etc. Check the website of the Japanese Embassy or Consulate nearest you for details!
 (See below).